ISO MADE SIMPLE

 Fully understanding ISO can help you capture images that better achieve your creative vision.
 This article is intended to be the ultimate guide to understanding ISO, and comes from our full-length course Photography 101.
 However, keep in mind that this guide, like all of the education on SLR Lounge, is not designed to be a technical manual, but rather a field reference tool.
 We create real-world field guides designed to get you out and shooting as quickly as possible.

 Let’s dive into the first part, which is the basic use of ISO to control your image exposure.
-For those interested, we will include additional technical details and insights at the end of the article.

 ISO FOR EXPOSURE CONTROL

-On a digital camera, changing the ISO does not actually change the sensitivity of the sensor, it simply boosts the exposure brightness after it has been captured.
+On a digital camera, changing the ISO does not actually change the sensitivity of the sensor, it simply boosts an image’s brightness after it has been captured.
 So, why would you decide to boost your ISO?
 There are still two main technical reasons for using a higher ISO: Either a scene is too dark, or the proper exposure can’t be reached when a specific shutter speed (or aperture) is desired.

 ISO is commonly used in conjunction with Aperture and Shutter Speed, as a “technical aide” for the effect you wish to achieve.